Raalzz/raalzz.com/src/pages/2019-05-31-post-one/index.md

 date: "2019-05-31"
 title: "My first Hackathon Experience"
 author: "Raalzz"
-cover_img: "./post1.jpg"
+cover_img: "./cover.jpg"
 random: "this is random"
 spoiler: "It all started when my boss told that he is mentoring in AngelHack 2019: Bangalore.
 I always wanted to participate in Hackathons but never got an opportunity to contribute my skills to the team.
 I thought this is my good chance to experience the over..."
 ---

-It all started when my boss told that he is mentoring in AngelHack 2019: Bangalore.
+It all started when my boss [Prashanth](https://twitter.com/prashanth "Prashanth HN") told that he is mentoring in [AngelHack 2019: Bangalore](https://www.hackathon.io/angelhack-2019-bangalore "AngelHack 2019: Bangalore").
 I always wanted to participate in Hackathons but never got an opportunity to contribute my skills to the team.
 I thought this is my good chance to experience the overnight coding challenges, working as a team player, handling responsibilities.
 So I decided to participate in Angel Hack 2019.

 ### **Team:**

 We needed a team to work on a Unique Idea.
 As per the Angel Hack rules, A team must have a maximum of 5 people.
-So we build a team of 5 people from which 3 of us were frontend developers me, Akhil, Binu; 1 was UI/UX developer Praveen which was my colleague and other was a beginner Jash.
+So we build a team of 5 people from which 3 of us were frontend developers me, [Akhil](https://twitter.com/akhilvc10 "Akhil VC"), [Binu](https://twitter.com/binums56 "Binu Sebastian"), 1 was UI/UX developer [Praveen](https://twitter.com/onlyveen "Praveen Gorakala") which was my colleague and other was a beginner [Jash](https://www.linkedin.com/in/jash-k-mehta-786294149/ "Jash K Mehta").
 Now, all we need is to come up with an idea which is unique, which solves the problem.
 All started discussing many ideas and agreed to one unique idea which our boss Prashanth HN gave.
 We named it as "**HoppShopp"**.

 ### **Idea:**